platonai/PulsarRPA/README.md

 Pulsar supports the Network As A Database paradigm, so we can turn the Web into tables and charts using simple SQLs, and we can query the web data using SQL directly.

-We also have a plan to develop an advanced AI to extract every field in webpages with notable accuracy automatically.
+We also have a plan to release an advanced AI to automatically extract every field in webpages with notable accuracy.

 ![product-screenshot](docs/images/pulsar-product-screenshot-1.png)